cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Sandstorm (n):** A song played by the DJ to torture the crowd.
 Closely associated with the Chicken Dance. ~TheBoulderite

+**Scapegoat (n.):** Team member or group that is blamed for whatever failed this time, regardless of 1) presence anywhere near failure, 2) actual culpability.
+Sometimes referred to as escapegoat if everybody else is too busy getting out of there.~EricH

 **Scorch and burn(v.):** Official strategy of 1678, very effective~Mitchell1714

 **Scorched earth (adj.):** Ensuring you will win your division by ensuring you will never win Einstein.~Billfred

 **Scouting (v.):** 1.
 Distraction for underclassmen and slackers on the teams that don't give a flip about winning.
 2. Figuring out who's full of it.~ghostmachine360

+**Scouting Data Entry (n.):** The process by which accurate scouting data is inputted into a database, never to be seen again~Kevin Leonard

+**Scouting Meeting (n.):** gathering of team mates with the purpose to trash talk other teams with no regard to actual data.
+If a team is considered a "powerhouse", these discussions take place out of the venue behind closed doors or over Google hangouts.~Marcow

 **Secondary Driver (n):** Student driver that typically controls the movement of a manipulator or non-drive subsystem.
 Claims to know the buttons better than the primary driver, but most likely doesn't.~BL0X3R